alanmitchell/solar-summary/solar_summary.md

 ### Recent Production

-This shows the daily energy production from the system for the last two weeks.
+This shows the daily energy production from the system for the last four weeks.
 Note that the most recent day, shown at top, could be a partial day or could be yesterday if no production has been reported yet today.
 (There are sometimes delays in reporting production at the start of the day.)